AryanK112233/cometchat-sample-app-react/README.md

 ## Prerequisites.

-- Ensure that you have Node.js and npm installed:
+- Ensure that you have Node.js an.d npm installed:

     ```sh
       npm install npm@latest -g